Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 - #### Name

     The name of the series.

+    The `Name` element can also have an `id` attribute that can be used to add the identification number from the source of information

 - #### SortName

     The name of the series that should be used for sorting purposes.
-Normally this is the same as the `Name` element, but without any leading articles like `the`.
+Normally this is the same as the `Name` element, but without any leading articles like ***the***.

 - #### Type